Ollie-Ollie-TechDeck/Gametap-Pro-Gamer-6/README.md

 I released this back in 2019 on SSRG, but unfortunately, the community didn't take it seriously, and Clownancy was weirded out by it.
 I don't know why, but maybe it's because they can't comprehend my art.
 I'm sorry that it wasn't as good as it could have been, but I tried my best.

 Perhaps this source code can help you understand it better...

+As for what has happened with me, [well...](https://drive.google.com/file/d/1757myJZM5UnGGj7TFpvTZ9tKVrXj5IxG/view?usp=sharing)